Miautawn/virtual_maironis/README.md

 ```Shell
 >> pipenv install --ignore-pipfile
 ```
 4.)
+Configure `config.py` and `./Airflow_dags/airflow_config.py`
+5.)
 Startup all the tools manually or configure my scripts in /startup_scripts
-5.)
+6.)
 Run the project with these steps:
  * Run `start_stream.sh` in /startup_scripts - to start the kafka stream
  * Start the `FILTER_DATA_DAG` and `LOAD_TO_TENSORFLOW_DAG` airflow DAGs
  * See the result in `generated_poem.txt
- *